carefulcomputer/node-red-contrib-settings-vault/README.md

 **How it works:**

-Think of a vault like a drawer in a filing cabinet.
+Think of the vault-config node (where you store values) like a drawer in a filing cabinet.
 Inside this drawer, you have multiple folders (called "groups"), and each folder contains labeled papers (your configuration values).
+The vault runtime node then retrieves specific values from this drawer when needed.

-For example, a vault named "Production Settings" might contain:
+For example, a vault-config named "Production Settings" might contain:
 - A folder labeled "apiService" with papers for: baseUrl, apiKey, timeout
 - A folder labeled "database" with papers for: host, port, username, password
 - A folder labeled "emailServer" with papers for: smtp, port, credentials